-Guttate psoriasis attacks are often sudden.
-The breakouts typically occur with small red marks that intensify and expand.
-They can cover large portions of the body or may be contained to smaller patches.
+Guttate psoriasis flare-ups are often sudden.
+The breakouts typically involve small, discolored marks that intensify and expand.
+They can cover large portions of the body or may remain in smaller patches.

 - small in size

 - pink, red to brownish depending on skin color